What we and our partners are looking for

 - The Life Science Pitch Summits are open to all life-science startups; no affiliation with UC is required.

-- May 10: Startups selected for invitations to present to the judges will be notified.
+- September 12: Startups selected to present to the judging panel will be notified.

 - October 4 & 5: Presentations to the panel of judges who will choose the finalists.
 Each company will present on one of the two dates.